 ERROL PARKER | Editor-at-large | Contact

-THINKING HIS LIFE COULDN’T get any better after receiving as PS- grade in statistics this semester, one Cairns business has had his socks blown off by adding imitation crab meat to his usual bowl of afternoon Mi Goreng.
+THINKING HIS LIFE COULDN’T get any better after receiving as PS- grade in statistics this semester, one Cairns business student has had his socks blown off by adding imitation crab meat to his usual bowl of afternoon Mi Goreng.

 Moving exceptionally slower than he did in high school, Max Flaghouse said his body reflects the amount of money he earns as a glassy at the local bowling club.